-From this tutorial you’ll learn how to add localization to your WordPress template and plugins using WPML plugin.
+From this tutorial, you’ll learn how to add localization to your WordPress template and plugins using the WPML plugin.

 - First, let’s install WPML to WordPress.
 To do it you need to get a WPML account.
 Here navigate to Downloads and download the WPML components package.

 - Unzip each of the components.
 Then add all of the components contained in the separate folders to one archive.

 - Upload them to the wp-content/plugins folder using the FTP tool or Upload option in your hosting server cPanel file manager.

 - Now navigate to WordPress Dashboard -> Plugins tab and activate WPML components.

 - Let’s locate theme and plugins localization settings.
 Locate WPML -> Theme and plugins localization tab on the left of the Dashboard.